 (b) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
 For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is not a Multibranch Party.

 (c) Calculation Agent.
-The Calculation Agent is Party A.
+The Calculation Agent is Party A unless an Event of Default or Potential Event of Default has occurred and is continuing with respect to Party A or otherwise specified in a Confirmation in relation to the relevant transaction, in which case Party B is the Calculation Agent.
+All determinations by the Calculation Agent shall be made in good faith and in a commercially reasonable manner and are subject to agreement by Party A and Party B. If the parties are unable to agree on a particular determination made by the Calculation Agent, the parties will designate a mutually acceptable leading dealer in the relevant market to act as substitute calculation agent.
+If the parties are unable to agree on a substitute calculation agent, the parties shall appoint a leading dealer to act as substitute calculation agent.
+The determination of the substitute calculation agent shall be binding absent manifest error.
+The cost of the substitute calculation agent shall be borne equally by the parties.

 (d) Credit Support Documents.
 Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: (i) Guaranty dated as of the date hereof by Enron Corp. in favor of Party B as beneficiary thereof in the form attached hereto as Exhibit A, and (ii) ISDA Credit Support Annex attached hereto as Annex A.